In response to Covid-19, the 2020 One Mind at Work Global Forum will be fully virtual, with no in-person participation.

 The 2020 Global Forum agenda is currently in development, but will cover themes such as access, stigma, culture, leadership, and policy.
 Attendance at the Global Forum is by invitation only, and space is limited in order to preserve the intimate and conversational tone of the event.
 If you are interested in attending, please click the link below and submit your information.

-One Mind at Work, Mental Health America, and the American Psychiatric Association Foundation are convening small groups of select, specially-invited participants (employers and experts) to discuss challenges unique to specific industries and sectors related to workplace mental health.
+One Mind at Work, Mental Health America, and the American Psychiatric Association Foundation are convening small groups of select, specially-invited participants (employers and experts) to discuss challenges unique to specific industries and sectors.
+This year’s session topics include:

 2020 GLOBAL FORUM AGENDA